cloudfoundry-community-attic/bosh-bootstrap/README.md

 ## Subscription and Support

-This documentation & tool is freely available to all people and companies coming to CloudFoundry and bosh.
+This documentation & tool is freely available to all people and companies coming to Cloud Foundry and bosh.

-If you decide to run CloudFoundry and bosh in production, please purchase a Subscription and Support Agreement with Stark & Wayne so we can continue to create and maintain top quality documentation and tools; and also provide you with bespoke support for your deployments.
-We want to help you be successfully.